arjunkc/scanner-scripts/README.md

 This is what my enhanced scripts aim to do.
 They have the following features:

-1. Support **duplex** scanning for Brother scanners, *whether or not they support duplex scanning*.
+1. Supports **duplex** scanning for Brother scanners, *whether or not they support duplex scanning*.
 That is, if you have a single sided scanning ADF, you feed the facing pages first, then flip the scanned pile over, and scan the reverse pages.
-The python scripts do the automated numbering and produce a single pdf document.
+The python scripts produce a single pdf document in the right order.
 The scripts also support scanners that do have duplex scanning ADFs.
-1. Written in python, accept many options.
+1. Written in python, accepts many options, and runs many checks.
 1. Can detect default devices automatically.
 1. They are a drop in replacement for the brother scripts, and eventually, will require minimal configuration.